 Direct Economic Impact Payments to Individuals

-The December 2020 COVID relief law provides a new round of one-time direct payments, or “recovery rebates,” to eligible individuals in Illinois.
+The ARP provides a new round of one-time direct payments, also called “recovery rebates” or “economic impact payments,” to eligible individuals and families in Illinois.
 If you are eligible to receive this payment, no action is required.
-The federal government will send you a payment if: (1) you meet the eligibility criteria (below), and (2) you filed a 2019 tax return; you already receive Social Security benefits, SSI benefits, VA benefits, or Railroad Retirement benefits; or, you successfully registered for the first direct payment online at IRS.gov using the agency’s non-filer tool.
+The federal government will send you a payment if: (1) you meet the eligibility criteria (below), and (2) you filed a 2020 or 2019 tax return; you already receive Social Security benefits, SSI benefits, VA benefits, or Railroad Retirement benefits; or, you successfully registered for a prior round of direct payments online at IRS.gov using the agency’s non-filer tool.